-The Slocan River Streamkeepers is a non-profit society, founded in 2003, that became a fully incorporated Society (under the Society Act of British Columbia) in May, 2005.
-The Streamkeepers work towards protection and restoration of streams, streambeds and riparian zones fostering stream dependent biodiversity (with initial emphasis on the Slocan and Little Slocan Rivers).
+The Slocan River Streamkeepers is a non-profit society, founded in 2003, that became a fully incorporated Society, under the Society Act of British Columbia, in May 2005.
+(Our Society’s Incorporation Number is B0048934) The Streamkeepers work towards protection and restoration of streams, streambeds and riparian zones fostering stream dependent biodiversity (with initial emphasis on the Slocan and Little Slocan Rivers).

 Our goals are to improve public knowledge on aquatic ecosystems, to improve stewardship of aquatic and riparian ecosystems, and to identify potential ecologically sound, effective restoration projects.